surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

 2) Second EC2 instance, lets tag it as **inst-custom** and will be created from the image of the inst-original.
 This is essentially a clone of inst-original but will be sysprepped.
 After sysprepped, it will lose some of the configurations done in inst-original, like this instance will not be in the AD domain.

 2. Steps:<br />
    a) Create a AWS directory.
 Note the AD account details.
-An example of created directory for this blog is as follows.
+An example of created directory for this blog is as follows.<br />
    b) Launch an EC2 from an AWS/Base Custom Image and tag as **inst-golden**<br/>
        While creating the instance provide the above directory information in EC2 launch wizard.<br />
        The first time you specify a domain in the EC2 launch wizard, the wizard generates the domain’s default SSM document.
        The role includes the policy **AmazonEC2RoleforSSM-ASGDomainJoin** and is created as per the details in [this](https://aws.amazon.com/blogs/security/how-to- configure-your-ec2-instances-to-automatically-join-a-microsoft-active-directory-domain/) document.
 Refer part 2 / Step 1: Create a new IAM policy, copying the AmazonEC2RoleforSSM policy
-   c) Remote Login into the launched Ec2 instance **inst-golden** using the RDP credentials.
+   c) Remote Login into the launched Ec2 instance **inst-golden** using the RDP credentials.<br />
-   d) Using 'Server Manager', select add Roles and Features, select Role-based or feature-based installation, and add following roles:
+   d) Using 'Server Manager', select add Roles and Features, select Role-based or feature-based installation, and add following roles:<br />
       - AD Domain Services.
 This will enable to access Active Directory Users and Computers. <br />
    e) Change the Administrator password under User Accounts.<br/>
    f) Just Disconnect and verify if you can log into the Ec2 using below accounts<br/>